+A major advantage of the proposed model over \cite{KP07} is that it lends itself to statistical estimation of the parameters.
+More specifically, we derive the likelihood function of the model and develop methods for finding solutions to the maximum likelihood problem -- a task which is complicated by the fact that the likelihood function is non-convex and computationally expensive to evaluate.

+Although agency ratings have been criticized for their sluggish response to fast evolving events (see \citet{Altm98, CrBo02, LaSk02, NiPe00}), many models use credit ratings as a basis for assessing credit risk.
+The credit rating of a company condenses a range of qualitative and quantitative assessments of the credit worthiness of a company and therefore is a signal for the credit quality of the debtor, which is consistent over time as well as among different debtors.
+Furthermore, rating based valuations are of increasing importance since pending new banking regulations use ratings as an important input for calculating capital requirements for banks (see \citet{BIS05}).

-The most commonly used rating based approach to modeling credit risk is used in the popular CreditMetrics software.
-The main idea behind CreditMetrics is similar to the ideas in this paper: the current rating of a company influences the default probability in the next period.
-However, the crucial difference is that in the CreditMetrics model the ratings are treated merely as \emph{signals} which are used to calibrate a multi-variate normal copula model for the joint rating transitions (see \cite{QRM} for a discussion).
-Hence, the model assumes a parametric distributional model for the joint behavior of the rating changes.
-While this assumption might be reasonable in a normal economic environment, it often fails to model the default behavior appropriately in times of crisis (where the corresponding distributions are typically non-normal due to lack of symmetry and heavy-tailedness), i.e. in situations when a correct assessment of downside risk is needed most.
+The most commonly used rating based method for modeling credit risk is the \emph{CreditMetrics} approach.
+The main idea behind \emph{CreditMetrics} is similar to the one in this paper: the current rating of a company influences the default probability in the next period.
+The difference, however, to the proposed approach is the copula used to specify the joint behavior of the rating processes for different companies.
+In the \emph{CreditMetrics} approach, a Gaussian copula is used for this purpose.
+There exist a range of models describing the joint default behavior of companies in the literature: for excellent surveys and model classifications see for example \citet{CrGaMa00, DuffieSingleton2003, FrMc2003a, FrSc08, Gord00} or \citet{QRM}.

-The coupled Markov model discussed in this paper avoids these assumptions and models the joint behavior of the debtors in a non-parametric setting, constrained only by the assumed functional form of the rating transitions.
-The model is similar to the models presented in \cite{McWe06, McWe07, StTuTu09} in the sense that it is a rating based model that can be represented as a mixture model.

-In \cite{McWe06, McWe07} the authors propose a generalized linear mixed model (GLMM) for rating transitions which is estimated using Bayesian techniques (GIBBS sampler).
-The model systematic risk factors as a combination of fixed and random effects and also allows for serial correlations in the unobserved risk factors and hence for so called \emph{rating momentum} on a macroeconomic scale.
+In \cite{McWe06, McWe07}, the authors propose a generalized linear mixed model (GLMM) for rating transitions which is estimated using Bayesian techniques.
+The model describes systematic risk factors as a combination of fixed and random effects and also allows for serial correlations in the unobserved risk factors and hence for so called \emph{rating momentum} on a macroeconomic scale.